luseleafpaper/dwa15-p5/README.md

 ## Server-side error validation for updating and creating Lessons

 Creating lessons: a description, and start and end times are required (lesson duration is calculated using these fields).
-The student list must be between 0 and 100 students.
 The teacher list must be between 1 and 10, meaning there must be at least one teacher.
+There are no such restraints on the student list because it's possible to create a lesson without students.

 Updating lessons: same as above.

-When you create or update a lesson, it's possible to create a lesson with another teacher as the only teacher.
+When you create or update a lesson, it's possible to select another teacher as the only teacher.
 So teachers can schedule lessons for each other.